ecg-icas/icas/src/source/campaigns.rst

 Campaigns can have multiple types of budgets, see :ref:`campaign_budgets_overview`.
 Budgets are seen as limiting factors, meaning as soon as one runs out, all ads of this campaign will be taken offline until more budget becomes available.

+.. _campaign_targeting:

+Campaign Targeting
+""""""""""""""""""

+Campaigns can have targeting criteria, allowing the seller some flexibility as to which target group of sellers ads should be shown.
+See :ref:`campaign_targeting_overview` for more info.

+.. _campaign_cpc:

+Campaign CPC
+""""""""""""

+The seller can set a fixed CPC for all ads in this campaign.
+CPC has impact on where the ad will be shown (higher or lower in resultset, etc).
+This CPC will be charged for every click on ads in this campaign.
+Can still be overridden for individual ads in the campaign using :ref:`campaign_links`.